-While our study and data collection procedures were designed to ensure sufficient power to detect impacts on mobility, downstream impacts such as labor market outcomes are noisier and likely require larger sample sizes for precision.
+While our study and data collection procedures were designed to ensure sufficient power to detect impacts on mobility (total kilometers traveled), downstream impacts such as labor market outcomes are noisier and likely require larger sample sizes for precision.
 Future studies could secure and invest the additional funds necessary to provide subsidies to a larger sample.

 We are also limited in our ability to fully characterize certain mobility choices.
 For instance, our overall mobility data cannot help determine whether price reductions lead to travel to new places or to the same places more often.
-Using trip-level data from Uber, we find that participants in treatment increase their Uber travel to new locations, but this does not guarantee that a participant would not have otherwise traveled to that location using a different mode of transportation.
-Future research designs might focus more on the geographic effects of price reductions by collecting detailed data on participant location during all times of the study.
-Of course, this comes at a cost to participant anonymity.
+Using trip-level data from Uber, we find that treatment increased Uber travel to new locations, but participants could have otherwise traveled to that location using a different mode of transportation.
+Future studies could track geographic impacts through comprehensive location monitoring, though this would compromise participant privacy.

-As is true of many studies of transportation behavior, the 3-month study period limits our analysis of impacts on margins that involve longer-run adjustments such as vehicle purchase decisions and residential location decisions.58 Our experimental design also does not permit a comprehensive examination of the general equilibrium effects from price reductions on ride-hailing services for the full population of Cairo.
+As is true of many studies of transportation behavior, the 3-month study period limits our analysis of impacts on margins that involve longer-run adjustments such as vehicle purchase decisions and residential location decisions.
+Our experimental design also does not permit a comprehensive examination of the general equilibrium effects from price reductions on ride-hailing services for the full population of Cairo.
 A broader examination of effects that includes adjacent sectors like housing, education, and the labor market is an important area for additional research.

 As with any study of a particular intervention or policy, we are limited in how broadly our results will generalize to other contexts.
 We do three things to address this.
-First, we consider the SANS conditions outlined in List (2020) and used in Holz et al. (2023).
-The SANS conditions help make comparisons across studies easier by describing selection, attrition, naturalness and scaling.
-In our case, our selection of Uber users provides a sample that is richer and younger than the general population (as shown in Appendix Table B2), but constitute a policy-relevant group for our exercises.
-Thanks to our survey incentives our attrition from the sample is low (as shown in Appendix Tables B8 & B9) and shows that there is no differential response by observable characteristics by treatment.
-Our intervention would score high on a naturalness scale, as a natural field experiment (Harrison and List, 2004) inside the Uber app makes it exactly the choice
+First, we consider the SANS conditions from List (2020), Holz et al. (2023).
+They help make comparisons across studies easier by describing selection, attrition, naturalness and scaling.
+In our case, our selection of Uber users provides a sample that is richer and younger than the general population (see Appendix Table B2), but constitute a policy-relevant group.
+Our attrition from the sample is low (as shown in Appendix Tables B8 & B9) and shows that there is no differential response by observable characteristics by treatment.
+Our intervention would score high on a naturalness scale.
+It is a framed field experiment (Harrison and List, 2004) inside the Uber app.
+Participants become aware of the experiment since they must consent to become part of the study and provide the

-58We planned to follow up with the participants in our study 6 months after the onset of treatment to examine effects on longer-run outcomes from the 3 month treatment.
+43We planned to follow up with the participants in our study 6 months after the onset of treatment to examine effects on longer-run outcomes from the 3 month treatment.
 While our 12-week treatments were effectively complete before the onset of the COVID-19 crisis (see Appendix J), the pandemic resulted in significant disruptions to travel behavior and survey capacity.
 We paused data collection for longer-term 6-month follow-ups that coincided with COVID-19, which was true for the majority of our sample, limiting what we can say about longer-run impacts on mobility.